RosettaCommons/demos/public/relax_around_chemically_bound_ligand/README.md

 produces FMN_w_h.mol

 We can convert the MOL file to a .params file with a script named molfile_to_params.py (located in ~/rosetta_source/src/python/apps/public/).
 This script can be run with the "-h" flag to list all the flags that are applicable.
+If you don't have it, we have it provided for you. copy it to your directory:
 ```
-$ ~/rosetta_source/src/python/apps/public/molfile_to_params.py --name=FMN FMN_w_h.mol
+$> cp rosetta_inputs/FMN_w_h.mol .
+$> <path-to-Rosetta>/Rosetta/main/source/scripts/python/public/molfile_to_params.py -n FMN -p FMN FMN_w_h.mol
 ```

-The --name flag specifies what 3-letter name will used to identify this ligand in PDB files.
+The -n flag specifies what 3-letter name will used to identify this ligand in PDB files.
+The -p flags specifies a name for the .params file.
 We chose "FMN" which stands for flavin mononucleotide.
 The python script has the possibility of mis-assigning atom types, so we opened up the FNM.params file to look and see that we got the chemistry right.

 Example output from a molfile_to_params.py run:
 ```